M-Shrief/astro-portfolio/src/content/blog/migrate-vuejs-spa-to-ssr-with-astro/state-management.md

 - It's simple and stupid
 - Very easy to spy and mock in Unit testing and Component testing.

+You can see a real implementation with Vuejs Reactivity API in my project ["Adeeb" repo](https://github.com/M-Shrief/Adeeb_Astro_SSR "Adeeb's github repo")

 ## Resources

 - [Nano Store](https://github.com/nanostores/nanostores "Nano Store's github repo").